-BTEC 100 Nanobiotechnology Explorations (2 semester hours)
+BTEC 100 - Nanobiotechnology Explorations

 Description: This is an introductory course to nanobiotechnology, which is the use of existing elements of natural systems to develop new technologies.
 The concepts of how nano-structures are characterized are defined and a review is conducted of the applications of this new technology.
 The course includes a laboratory component in addition to lecture component.
 Offered Fall Semester, annually.